 Coronavirus: Help Free the Bears

-If enough of us sign up to become a Bear Carer, that will help Free the Bears get through these very tough times.
-It would make a great gift for anyone who loves nature and bears.
-Become a bear carer and help provide their rescued bears with good diets, enrichment activities to stimulate their minds, fantastic vet care and large forest enclosures – all the bear necessities of life
+To help Free the Bears, you could become a Bear Carer & commit to a small monthly donation.
+The Bear Buddy level of Bear Carer is just AUD$10 a month – that’s about US$6, Euro5.5 or £5 a month.
+This would make a great gift for anyone who loves nature and bears.
+Bear carers help provide their rescued bears with good diets, enrichment activities to stimulate their minds, fantastic vet care and large forest enclosures – all the bear necessities of life

 Free the Bears actually has a number of other ways you can donate: